 Earlier, she aligned herself with Jesus and other religious figures like Buddha and Mohammad.
 “That which Jesus was, Esther is,” she said while in her Abraham trance.

 It was the first time Jesus ever became that narcissistic or enamored with wealth and possessions.

 In the same sequence, the concerned mom introduced another concern.
 It worried her — She couldn’t stay “in the vortex.” — that her son had a habit of kicking the family’s cat.

-The all wise Esther ordered the mother not to interfere when he child kicks their cat.
+The all-wise Esther ordered the mother not to interfere when her child kicks their cat.
 It’s between her kid and the cat.
 The cat was “teaching” the brat, according to Esther.

 Favorably comparing a child’s selfishness to Jesus, followed up by encouraging animal abuse… Is this the spiritual guide to follow?

 Esther Hicks may be making it hard for even true believers to stick with her.
-Even the most duped in a cult ought to see the dangers in letting a child kick a trapped cat.
+Even the most duped in a cult should see the dangers of letting a child kick a trapped cat.

 Fourth Reason for Distrust…